ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - What do you do if you encounter a `for` loop with augmenting a string?
   - Use `StringBuilder` if available, fast and less memory.
 - Photography!
-  - Shot photos for an organization's banquet, over 700+ photos.
+  - Shot for an organization's banquet, over 700+ photos.
 - Gym!
   - Chest and triceps.